December 13, 2017 . 10 min read

 To build on the results of Test №1, users sent transactions to all four validator nodes to observe behavior when transactions are distributed among nodes.
 Whereas in Test №1, one node was allocated a large number of transactions and transactions large in size, Test № 2 did the same, but to four nodes rather than one.

 Consensus throughput was significantly improved, telling us that validators were under-utilized in the first test and real-world transaction sizes can be processed more easily.

 A detailed review of Test № 2 will be published soon.

 With active software development ongoing, the following tests are planned for the DyPoS consensus protocol:

-In Test № 3, transaction rates and sizes are distributed between a minimum and a maximum range in order to mimic real world events.
+In Test № 3, transaction rates and sizes will be distributed between a minimum and a maximum range in order to mimic real world events.
 Node performance is measured as transactions of different sizes are sent at differing rates.

-An extension of Test № 3, which is run over a predetermined length of time such as 48 hours or 1 week.
+An extension of Test № 3, Test № 4 will run over a predetermined length of time, such as 48 hours or 1 week.
 The purpose of Test № 4 is to measure the network performance over an extended period of time focusing on system stability and consistency.

 In Test № 5, different scenarios will run with an increasing number of validator nodes ranging from 4, 8, 16, 32, 64, 128, to 256 nodes.
 This will measure the degree of decentralization, as additional nodes cause the blockchain to become more decentralized.
 The effect on the block creation time and the number of transactions processed is measured as validator nodes on the network increase.